Skip to main content

 HI-275 The History of Childhood

-The central focus of this course is to determine how children were regarded and treated by adults during the sixteenth through nineteenth centuries.
+The central focus of this course is to determine how children were regarded and treated by adults during the 16th through 19th centuries.

 3 credits